leofavre/canivete/docs/index.md

 <a name="toAverageProp"></a>
 ### `toAverageProp(path)`

-When used as the first parameter of `Array.prototype.reduce()`, returns the object in which an specific property, passed as parameter, has the closest value to the average.
+When used with `Array.prototype.reduce()`, returns the object in an array the in which a specific property, passed as parameter, has the closest value to the average.

-This function expects the reduced array to be formed by objects with the same set of properties.
+Note that this function expects the reduced array to be formed by objects with the same set of properties.

 #### Parameters
 `path`*{string}*: The path to the property of an object.<br/>